asubramanian08/AlphaStar-Ada/README.md

 I took the [AlphaStar Ada master courses](https://alphastar.academy/courses/cs-masters/?print=print) (CC39-21) with [Dr. Fatih Gelgi](https://alphastar.academy/people/fgelgi/).
 Starting on September 19th the classes meet almost every other week for 2 hours.
 Each class we discuss (and implement for homework) a few problems from from a variety of contests (see [organization](https://github.com/asubramanian08/AlphaStar-Ada#organization)).

-### ACSL

-The [ACSL](https://www.acsl.org/) competition was introduce to me by this course.
-It is a computer science competition consisting of 2 sections.
-The first short problems section is, as the name implies, a few short problems that must be solved in a certain time frame (30 mins I believe).
-The second sections contains a programming problem (requiring code) the must be submitting in a 3 day span.
-I join the AlphaStar [ACSL](https://www.acsl.org/) team, so in addition to the homework problems I do [practice ACSL contests](https://github.com/asubramanian08/AlphaStar-Ada/tree/master/ACSL) (and of course the real contests too).

 ### Organization

 **Week organized folders**: Each week of the AlphaStar-Ada course has its own folder (named "Week #") containing that week's homework problem, the Lecture.pdf, and _possibly_ some notes.
 Each homework problem is named "(problem#)-(contestDescription)".
 There are 3 contests involved with this course: